 Working Remotely

-The IT Services are committed to accommodating productivity in working remotely.
-Please review the information below, outlining core technology resources to enable faculty and staff work away from the SMU campuses.
+The IT Services are committed to accommodating productivity in our hybrid working environment.
+Please review the information below that outlines our core technology resources.

 SMU provides a Virtual Desktop Infrastructure (VDI) to allow employees access to an SMU computer workstation from any internet-accessible location.
 Virtual desktops provide access to the tools and software used every day in our offices.
 As long as you have a computer (PC, Mac, Chrome Book) and an internet connection, no additional equipment is needed.